chnoblouch/banjo-lang/README.md

 cmake --build build --target install
 ```

 After building, add the `install/bin` directory to your `PATH` variable.
-Now you can start using the `banjo` command.
+After that, you can start using the `banjo`
+command.

 ## Toolchain